-The number of pets accepted in the baggage compartment is limited by aircraft type; it may be necessary to modify your reservation to allow us to accommodate your pet.
+The number of cats and dogs accepted in the baggage compartment is limited by aircraft type; it may be necessary to modify your reservation to allow us to accommodate your pet.

 For this reason, we strongly recommend that you register** your pet within 24 hours of completing your booking.
 This will ensure that, if your pet cannot be accommodated on the flight(s) and date(s) you selected, your ticket will be refunded without charge.
 After 24 hours, any changes to your booking will be subject to applicable change and cancellation fees.

 Please take note that you’ll need to arrive a full 30 minutes prior to the recommended check-in time for your flight as you must see an agent at check-in.
 Customers with pets cannot use Web check-in or airport self-service kiosks.